cfpb/consumerfinance.gov/docs/development-tips.md

 ## Watching files for changes

-Some (but not all) JavaScript and CSS files can be rebuilt automatically when they are changed by using `gulp watch` or `yarn gulp watch`.
+Some (but not all) JavaScript and CSS files can be rebuilt automatically when they are changed by using `yarn watch`.

-!!! note
-    You must build the assets first, so you may want a command like:
-    ```
-    ./setup.sh docker && yarn gulp watch
-    ```

 ## Developing on nested satellite apps